howie-j/freecad-setup/README.md

 # FreeCAD-Setup
-A simple, effective and easy to use FreeCAD setup
+A simple, effective and easy to use FreeCAD setup.